ml4ai/automates-v2/docs/source/air_spec.md

 We will then specify the structure of the JSON attribute-value list attributes (quoted strings) and their value types using a mixture of [JSON](https://www.json.org/) and [BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form).

-For example, the following grfn_spec definition
+For example, the following air_spec definition

 	<grounding_metadata_spec>[attrval] ::=
 		"source" : <string>
 		"type" : "definition" | "units" | "constraint"
 		"value" : <string>

-specifies the structure of the grfn JSON instance:
+specifies the structure of the air JSON instance:

 	{
 		"source" : "http://epirecip.es/epicookbook/chapters/sir/intro",